Positively Informed: An HIV/AIDS Roundup

 This article isn't here to scare you: after all, most of you who have been sexually active are much more likely to end up with HPV, Herpes or Chlamydia than you are with HIV.
 But that doesn't mean it's smart to forget about HIV, or figure it's nothing you've got to know about, especially since unlike other, more common STIs, HIV/AIDS is one of the rare few that has the capacity to cause very serious long-term health problems and can even be fatal.

+There are many possible reasons why fewer youth are aware of their HIV status.
+A lack comprehensive sex ed in schools, fear of HIV stigma, and poor access to sexual health services are probably a major part of it.
 Among gay youth, awareness about HIV and the real risks posed has also been decreasing, and concerns about safer sex have decreased.
 That may well be in part because the overwhelming bias about gay men and HIV/AIDS was so extreme it had gay men of all ages in a very real state of panic for a long time, or because more focus -- as it should be -- has been put on other populations when it comes to HIV and AIDS, not just on gay men.
 But it's likely also in part because so many people with HIV seem to be doing just fine thanks to advanced drugs, and more dangerously, because in some gay populations, risking HIV is sometimes seen as a rite of passage, much like risking pregnancy is sometimes viewed among young straight women.
-But the risks to gay men -- the risks to anyone -- remain very real: around 50% of all new AIDS cases in young men are from men sleeping with men.
-(The same risks do not exist with young gay women: female-to-female HIV transmission is very rare.)
+But the risks to gay men -- the risks to anyone -- remain very real: around 81% of all new HIV diagnoses in young men are from men sleeping with men.
+(The same risks do not exist with young gay women: women-to-women HIV transmission is very rare.)

-According to the Centers for Disease Control, at the end of 2003, an estimated 1,039,000 to 1,185,000 persons in the United States were living with HIV and/or AIDS.
-The CDC has estimated that approximately 40,000 persons in the United States become infected with HIV each year, however a new CDC report shows that the actual number of cases is greater than they estimated: approximately 56,300 new HIV infections occurred in the United States in 2006, which is approximately 40% higher than CDC’s previous estimate.
+According to the Centers for Disease Control, at the end of 2015, an estimated 1.1 million people in the United States were living with HIV/AIDS.
+The CDC has estimated that approximately 40,000 persons in the United States become infected with HIV each year.

 Because for so many years, information about HIV and AIDS was so biased, an unfortunate result of those biases has been that lots of folks have outdated or incorrect information about HIV.
 Let's debunk some myths and look at the facts.